egorvert/astro_pi/README.md

 # Astro Pi Competition
 Code for the astro-pi competition written in Python3 by team underscore.

+For a more detailed reference on the code itself see the [documentation](https://melon-bowl.github.io/astro_pi/build/html/index.html).

 ## Use
 To run the program, you must first ensure that you have the correct dependencies installed.
 A list of these is stored in the file `requirements.txt` in the root directoy.
 To download these run the following command.
 ```